dedica-team/nivio/docs/source/schema/Models/LandscapeDescription.rst

      -
      - optional, defaults to null
      - null
-   * - color
+   * - items
+     - List<ItemDescription>
+     - List of configuration sources.
+Handled in the given order, latter extended/overwrite earlier values like items etc.
+     - optional, defaults to null
+     - null
-     - String
+   * - partial
-     -
+     - Boolean
+     - marks that the landscape is not complete, but an update
      - optional, defaults to null
      - null
    * - links